KWflyer/DSCRN/README.md

-# CLAE:Representation Learning with Class Level Autoencoder
+# DSCRN: Deep Subclass Reconstruction Network
 The source code is for the following paper which will be available soon!

-Hui Yu, Kai Wang, Yan Li, Wu Zhao.
-Representation Learning with Class Level Autoencoder for Intelligent Fault Diagnosis, IEEE Signal Processing Letters, 2019.
+Hui Yu, Kai Wang, Yan Li, Mengfan He.
+Deep Subclass Reconstruction Network for Fault Diagnosis of Rotating Machinery under Various Operating Conditions,  Applied Soft Computing, 2021.

 If you find this paper is useful, please cite our paper in your research work.
 Thanks.